Side-Stepping Squares

 Check notation.

-This next exercise demonstrates stepping squares, side-stepping, B string shifts and the use of open strings.
-Notice when you side-step from the G to B string the note on the B string is right below the one on the G string.
+This next exercise demonstrates stepping squares, side-stepping, B string shifts, and the use of open strings.
+Notice that when you side-step from the G to the B string, the note on the B string is right below the one on the G string.
 That's the B string shift again.

 (Notation: E5, A3-5-7, D5-7, G5, B shift, B5, E5-3, B3-1, B shift, G2-0, D0-2, A3-5, E3-E5)